vinivendra/Gryphon/contributing.md

 $ bash prepareForBootstrapTests.sh
 ````

-Once the script finishes:
-- On macOS, open Xcode, hit **⌘+6** to open the tests navigator, right-click the `BootstrappingTest` and select `Run "BootstrappingTest"`.
-- On Linux and Docker, uncomment the `BootstrappingTest` from the `XCTestManifests.swift` file, the run `swift test --filter Bootstrap`.

-If any files were out of date (for instance, because the `prepareForBootstrapTests.sh` script wasn't executed), this test will raise an error.
+If any files are out of date when the test runs (for instance, because the `prepareForBootstrapTests.sh` script wasn't executed), it will raise an error.

-Because the script takes a long time to finish, this test is typically only run before committing changes.

 If the test starts raising unexpected errors, try resetting the environment: